App-vNext/Polly/docs/strategies/fallback.md

 <!-- endSnippet -->

 **Reasoning**:
-- Throwing an exception in an user-defined delegate is never a good idea
-  - It is breaking the normal control flow
+- Throwing an exception in an user-defined delegate is never a good idea because it is breaking the normal control flow.

 ✅ DO